 Here it is if you have not had a chance to review it: What Is My Car Accident Case Worth?
-However, we also want to provide you with some context if you broke a bone and are wondering how that might affect your potential recovery.
+Below, we provide some context if you broke a bone and are wondering how that might affect your potential recovery.
 In that case, here are some things to remember:

-- As opposed to other injuries, broken bones often do not require surgery and can normally heal properly with simple medical attention and time.
+- As opposed to other injuries, broken bones often do not require surgery and can normally heal properly with simple medical attention, maybe a cast, and time.

 - Broken bones heal differently depending upon the age of the victim.
-They may only take a 2-3 weeks if the person is a child but may take as long as 9-11 weeks if the person is an adult.
+They may only take 2-3 weeks for a child but may take as long as 9-11 weeks for an adult.

-- Some broken bones might also tear through the skin, potentially requiring surgery and causing scarring.
-If this is the case, medical costs might balloon according to the seriousness of the procedure.
+- Some broken bones might tear through the skin, potentially requiring surgery and causing scarring.
+When this occurs, medical costs might balloon according to the seriousness of the procedure.

 - In adults, the most common broken bones are in the arms and feet.

 - In addition to car accidents, most bones are broken in sports, falls, and fights.

 For analyzing how much your broken bone case is worth, it is important to realize that your economic damages will normally be higher than your non-economic damages.
 You will probably not experience significant pain and suffering or experience a different quality of life because of the car accident and subsequent broken bone.

 However, you might have substantial medical bills and lost wages because of what and how long it takes to heal.
 Therefore, when using our 5-step process to determine how much your car accident case is worth, keep in mind to emphasize these areas of damages over the others.